 Chena Hot Springs Bicycle Classic (once a year) — Both a ride and race, for kids, families, enthusiasts, and hard-core-go-fast types, with varying distances from Fairbanks to Chena Hot Springs.
 Usually held in June.

-Sunday Winter Rides (weekly) — Starting the first week in November and going until early April, this group meets at noon at Ivory Jacks parking lot out in Goldstream.
+Sunday Winter Rides (weekly) — Starting the first week in November and going until early April (depending on the snowpack), this group meets at noon at Ivory Jacks parking lot out in Goldstream.
 Soft, churned snow means a slow ride, hard pack means a pretty good pace.
 Rides are on trail as much as possible.
 Figure anywhere from one to five hours, your choice.
 Everyone is welcome, fatbikes recommended.

-In addition to our club rides, our town has some other rides that are free and open to the public.
+In addition to our club rides, Fairbanks has some other rides that are free and open to the public.
+Some are offered year-round.
 Here are the ones we know about:

 - Goldstream Sports has some great weekly rides.
 Check out their weekly events page or their Facebook Events page.

-- Beaver Sports sometimes offers weekly rides and occasional group demo rides that are like tours.
+- Beaver Sports often offers weekly rides and occasional group demo rides that are like tours.
 Keep an eye on their Facebook Events page.
 They also offer free Friday night bike repair clinics in summer.